SubinoyBera/Book-Recommendation-System/README.md

 <br>

 ### 📌 Contributing :
 Want to add new features or any improvement, fix bug, etc.. - Please feel free to contact and/or make a pull request.
-Looking forward for your contributions, suggestions and ideas!
+Looking forward for your contributions, suggestions and great ideas!
 Your contibution can make a significant difference!!<br>
 For any issues or problem while you find, please report it with proper details in the `issues` section.

 <br>

 <b>THANK YOU ! 🙏🎗️ </b>
 <br>
-*with regards : Subinoy Bera (author)* <br>
+*with regards : Subinoy Bera (developer)* <br>
 🧡🤍💚